 “When you get home, you’re not going to want to play on your phone or computer, your eyes will need to relax,” he said.
 “What I do is I go to get massages, just to get my mind back in relaxation mode again.
 You definitely have to shut down when you get home and take your mind off of work.”

 Now is a great time to start the career path of becoming a MRI Scanner!
 Why?
-From 2016 to 2026 this career in healthcare is projected to grow 14 percent — faster than the average for all occupations.
+Over the next decade, this career in healthcare is projected to grow 9 percent — faster than the average for all occupations.
 Ultimately, this growth can be attributed to an increased awareness of healthcare conditions, such as cancer, which require MRIs prior to diagnosis.
-Also, as the baby boom generation ages, they require more healthcare tests, including MRIs as well, to diagnose medical conditions..
+Also, as the baby boom generation ages, they require more healthcare tests, including MRIs as well, to diagnose medical conditions.

 “When learners are in their clinical practice settings, they should really work to leave a good impression at that place,” Cortez advised.
 “They will all need a place to start, and if people at a clinical setting know them and see how they are, that’s the best place to start and get a foot in the door.
 The field is pretty competitive today, so many place will not tend to hire MRI Techs who are new in the field and without much experience.”

-As of 2016, the median annual wage for MRI Technologists was $69,240.
-While the lowest 10 percent were recorded to have made less than $47,960, the highest earning 10 percent made more than $95,890.
-The top paying employers of MRI Scanners are scientific research and development services, management of companies and enterprises, postsecondary education settings, outpatient care centers and employment services.
+The median annual wage for MRI Technologists was $71,670.
+While the lowest 10 percent were recorded to have made less than $50,220, the highest earning 10 percent made more than $99,180.
+The top paying employers of MRI Scanners are scientific research and development services, management of companies and enterprises, post-secondary education settings, outpatient care centers and employment services.
 Additionally, the top paying state within this occupation is Nevada, followed by the District of Columbia, California, Massachusetts and Hawaii.